agenkit/GHost/README.md

 [^?]: Consider using PCIe splitters if you don't have enough slots.
 Keep in mind that expensive PLX chips won't help for concurrent use, so I'd avoid them for GHost.

+[^btrfs-root]: Easy system rollback/versioning, remote backup, and more.